-- 4. Questions.
+4. Questions.
 The hearing administrator or body may pose questions directly to any individual providing information in the hearing.
-The complainant(s) (if applicable), responding student organization representative, and/or advisors, advocates, or legal representatives may propose questions to be answered by any individual providing information during a disciplinary proceeding.
-The hearing administrator or chair will retain the responsibility to determine whether questions or potential information are appropriate for review as part of the formal hearing at their discretion.
-In formal hearings falling under the jurisdiction of the Title IX Compliance Policy, questioning of participants in the hearing and determinations of relevancy will be made as described in the Title IX Compliance Policy. - 5.
-Information. - a.
+The complainant(s) (if applicable) and responding student organization representative may propose questions to be answered by one another, but questions must be directed to the hearing administrator or chair of the hearing body rather than to the individual directly.
+The advisor, advocate, or legal representative may propose questions to be answered by a complainant, responding student organization, or witness on behalf of the student organization they are representing, but questions must be directed to the hearing administrator or chair of the hearing body rather than to the individual directly.
+The hearing administrator or chair will determine whether questions or potential information are appropriate for review as part of the formal hearing at their discretion.
+In formal hearings falling under the jurisdiction of the Title IX Compliance Policy, questioning of participants in the hearing and determinations of relevancy will be made as described in the Title I Compliance Policy.

+5. Information.

+a.
 Additional information, including, but not limited to, reports, witness statements, communications, or other documentation may also be reviewed in a hearing.
-Any such documentation that was reasonably available during a University investigation, but which was not provided during the course of the investigation by the student organization representative or other individuals afforded an opportunity to do so, will not be considered.
-Any additional information must be submitted to the Student Conduct Authority immediately upon discovery of such information.
-In cases falling under the jurisdiction of the Title IX Compliance Policy, information will be relied upon for determination of responsibility if subject to questioning as described in the Title IX Compliance Policy.
+Any suchdocumentation that was reasonably available during a University investigation, but which was not provided duringthe course of the investigation by the student organization representative or other individuals afforded an opportunityto do so, will not be considered.
+Any additional informationmust be submitted to the Student Conduct Authority immediately upon discovery of such information.
+In cases falling under the jurisdiction of the Title IX Policy, information will be relied upon for determination of responsibility if subject to questioning as described in the Title IX Policy.